AdobeDocs/commerce-admin.en/help/catalog/swatches.md

 >[!NOTE]
 >
->Swatch attributes can be configured to not display corresponding simple product images when the swatch is selected by setting the "Update Product Preview Image" option value to "No" on the Attribute Edit page in the Admin.
+>Swatch attributes can be configured to not display corresponding simple product images when the swatch is selected by setting the _[!UICONTROL Update Product Preview Image]_ option value to `No` on the [!UICONTROL Attribute Edit] page in the Admin.

 ![Swatches on a product page](./assets/storefront-color-swatches.png)<!-- zoom -->